chris-backes/password-generator/README.md

 #### Copying the password to the web page

 The password is the displayed on the browser window

-#### Wiping Variables

-The variables which store information are wiped so that the page can run again without needed to be refreshed.
-Only the passwordLength variable is left untouched, since it would get over written befroe it would get called again.

 ### Remaining features